korbinschulz/block-shorts/README.md

 ## How It Works

-This extension uses CSS injection to hide all YouTube Shorts elements.
-It doesn't collect any data or require any permissions beyond accessing YouTube pages.
+This extension uses CSS and JavaScript injection to hide unwanted content:
+- CSS rules with `:has()` selectors for efficient hiding
+- JavaScript for dynamic content detection
+- MutationObserver to catch newly loaded content
+- No data collection or external requests

 ## Compatibility